 Preventive dental care is critical at any age to help maintain great oral health, and that’s why Dr. Ghina Morad sees entire families for their routine dental cleanings.
 Dr. Morad is highly trained in a breadth of service, so you can feel confident she’ll use her skills to keep your smile healthy.

 Preventive dentistry is your foundation for a healthy smile.
 With regular cleanings and exams, small dental issues can be caught before they turn into large and costly problems.
 Preventive dental care along with a diligent at-home brushing and flossing routine can help prevent dental issues all together.
 It’s these small investments in your oral hygiene that lead to a beautiful, healthy smile.
-Schedule a consultation at the office of Dr. Ghina Morad today!Book a Visit
+Schedule a consultation at the office of Dr. Ghina Morad today or stop by our office located at 2920 Broadway, Redwood City, CA 94061.Book a Visit

 Dr. Morad and our staff are passionate about helping patients of all ages feel comfortable, safe and well-cared for.
 To give patients the best oral health care, Dr. Morad has received additional training in both advanced dental technology and advanced techniques.
 She continues to further her education, both in dentistry and orthodontics, which has earned her national recognition.
 As her patient, you will receive top-quality care and comprehensive treatment surrounded by staff who will make you feel at home.